Common Record Editor

-DataFile Name : Specify the name of the data file.
+DataFile Name : The name of the data file.
 This field usually is populated automatically upon selecting the data file location.

 [LookUp DCB...] : Opens a dialog window that allows the user to select data files using the .dcb properties file.

 The DCB LookUp dialog assists the user in selecting datafiles that are recorded in the .dcb properties file.
 Use the [...] browse button to specify the .dcb file.
 Available file entries are loaded into the table listing the file name and attributes.
+Note that DCB index entries for VDB Indexed files are not displayed.
 Select a file by either double clicking or selecting the [OK] button

 DataFile Location: Specify the location of the data file to be opened by the editor.
 In case of VDB/VSQL files specify the location where the .dcb will be located even though the actual file is located in the database.